MiyaSteven/lab-06-back-end/README.md

-Number and name of feature:
+Number and name of feature: 9 DATABASE and SQL

-Estimate of time needed to complete:
+Estimate of time needed to complete: 5 Hours

-Start time:
+Start time: 9:30

 Finish time: